Dacha

 Dachas originated as small country estates given as a gift by the tsar, and have been popular among the Russian upper- and middle-classes ever since.
 During the Soviet era, many dachas were state-owned, and were given to the people.
 The government of the Russian Federation continues to own State dachas (gosdacha) used by the president and other officials.
 They were extremely popular in the Soviet Union.

 As regulations severely restricted the size and type of dacha buildings for ordinary people during the Soviet period, permitted features such as large attics or glazed verandas became extremely widespread and often oversized.
-In the period from the 1960s to 1985 legal limitations were especially strict: only single-story summer houses without permanent heating and with living areas less than 25 m2 were allowed as second housing (though older dachas that did not meet these requirements continued to exist).
-In the 1980s planners loosened the rules, and since 1990 all such limitations have been eliminated.
-As of 2019, about 62% of Russians own dachas.
+In the period from the 1960s to 1985, legal limitations were especially strict: only single-story summer houses without permanent heating and with living areas less than 25 m2 were allowed as second housing (though older dachas that did not meet these requirements continued to exist).
+In the 1980s, planners loosened the rules, and since 1990 all such limitations have been eliminated.
+As of 2019, about 62% of Russians visit dachas in the summer.